furiosa-ai/furiosa-models/docs/getting_started.md

 This example does:

 1. Load the [SSDMobileNet](models/ssd_mobilenet.md) model
-2. Create a `session` which is the main class of Furiosa Runtime which actually loads an ONNX/tflite model to NPU and run inferences.
+2. Create a `session`, which is the main class of Furiosa Runtime, that can load an ONNX/tflite model onto NPU and run inferences.
 3. Run an inference with pre/post process functions.

 A `Model` instance is a Python object, including model artifacts, metadata, and its pre/postprocessors.